ghm913/go_monitoring/README.md

 # Go Monitoring Application

 This application is developed for continuously checking website availability and exposes metrics for Prometheus.
-Logs failures are stored to local files.
+Logs failures are stored to local files for simplicity.

 ## Prerequisites